How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 We love the external before we get to know the internal.
 We are wired like that, and there’s no shame in it.

-The box is your canvas.
-If you have an artistic hand, have at it.
+The bee boxes are your canvas.
+If you have an artistic hand, have a go at it.

 Camouflage